Hugo-WB/maze-coding-challenge/README.md

   </a>
 </p>

-> HTML Based maze game, part of a coding challenge for a front-end position at a start-up
+> HTML Based maze game, part of a coding challenge for a front-end position

 ### 🏠 [Homepage](https://hugo-wb.github.io/maze-coding-challenge/)